-When coal is burned to produce electricity, it generates several byproducts.
-Coal combustion residuals, or CCRs, are generically referred to as “coal ash.”
-There are two types of coal ash produced at the Rawhide Energy Station–flyash and bottom ash.
-Both are considered to be non-hazardous materials by the U.S. Environmental Protection Agency (EPA).
+When coal is used to produce electricity, several byproducts are created.
+Two types of coal combustion residuals (CCR), commonly referred to as ash, are flyash and bottom ash.
+Both are considered non-hazardous materials by the U.S. Environmental Protection Agency (EPA).

-Most of the flyash and bottom ash produced at Rawhide is disposed of in a State of Colorado-approved monofill located on the 4,560 acre plant site.
-The monofill is underlain by naturally occurring highly impermeable clay and shale strata.
+Most of the flyash and bottom ash produced at Rawhide is placed in a state-approved monofill located on site.
+This storage facility is underlain by naturally occurring, highly impermeable clay and shale strata.

 Contact firstname.lastname@example.org for more information about the availability of Rawhide flyash for beneficial uses.